 Stage each unseasoned rib eye steak into a dedicated vacuum bag.
 Seal and sous vide process at the temperature best suited to your preferences for at least three hours.
 If you want to process several steaks at different degrees of apparent doneness, click HERE for the “how to”…

 For enthusiasts who like their steaks extremely rare, sous vide processing at temperatures as low as 122F /50 C for up to three hours is safe.
 The steaks will not achieve pasteurization at this temperature, and should then be consumed immediately, just as one would if sous vide were not being utilized in the first place.

 Once your steak(s) are processed, they are ready to be seasoned, seared and served.
 Allowing the steaks to rest at room temperature for up to 15 minutes will allow the surface to cool off slightly.
 This serves to prevent the internal temperature of the steak from exceeding the original target temperature during the searing process.
-Remove the steaks from the bag and harvest the juices; save for later use and discard.
+Remove the steaks from the bag and harvest the juices; save for later use or discard.

 Use a fork to vigorously beat the egg white with 1 oz./30 ml water.
 Use this solution to slightly moisten the steak–this will create a sticky surface for the seasonings to cling to..